Really-Simple-Plugins/simplybook/readme.txt

 5. Your appointments schedule is also accessible via the mobile app!

 == Changelog ==
+= 3.2.3.1 =
+* Fixed: JavaScript error on the dashboard when having WordPress 6.9 installed.

 = 3.2.3 =
 * Fixed: The "confirm email" step can no longer be skipped, preventing users from getting stuck.
 * Fixed: Theme settings can now be fetched regardless of strict server settings.